ydataai/ydata-profiling/README.md

 Other editor integrations may be contributed via pull requests.

 ## Dependencies

+The profile report is written in HTML and CSS, which means pandas-profiling requires a modern browser.

 You need [Python 3](https://python3statement.org/) to run this package.
 Other dependencies can be found in the requirements files: